dxw/playbook/index.markdown

 * **\#help-learning-and-development-bookings**: see the guide for how to get approval and book your L&D.
 * **\#help-hr-non-confidential**: for any non confidential questions about what we provide.

+##### E﻿quipment guidance

+W﻿e can support you with your home-office set-up, including things like a desk, monitor and keyboard.
+Here's a [guide](https://docs.google.com/document/d/17Q8zOEm4cd0ZDGqkT8Bcg8G1CCK_vLlwMtOFVgJalAU/edit#heading=h.1z3dei2pr1jh) which shows what we can support with.

 #### Claiming expenses

 From time to time, some of us spend our own money at work.
 Most often, this is